 Tell me more

-Without some kind of ontological prioritising of everyday life, we have seen that the Intentionality Argument leaves open the possibility that freedom is negated by the habits of nature, such that of the various apparent possibilities we might envisage for the future, nature’s habits ensure that only one is ever genuine.
+Without some kind of ontological prioritising of everyday life, we have seen that the Intentionality Argument leaves open the possibility that freedom is negated by the habits of nature – of the various apparent possibilities we might envisage for the future, nature’s habits might nevertheless ensure that only one is ever genuine.
 Similarly, unless everyday life is ontologically prioritized, all the Mysterian argument can show is that nature might be compatible with freedom for all we know, given that nature is something we can never completely understand.
 With an appropriate ontological claim in place, however, the situation is transformed.
 Now the Intentionality Argument will show not only that freedom is exclusively confined to the everyday realm of tensed time and possibility, but also that it is guaranteed a place there, in reality itself, by our common experience.
 The Mysterian Argument, on the other hand, will show that our scientific accounts of nature can never account for freedom, and consequently can never challenge it either.

 If this analysis is along the right lines, then the argument of Freedom needs some metaphysical backing, and of the kind which prioritises the everyday in some manner or another.
 The problem, however, is that apart from in chapters 5 and 6, where the influences of Heidegger and Merleau-Ponty come to the fore, it seems very much as if Tallis accords ontological priority to nature and its habits, rather than nature as seen through the temporal, modal and normative lens of intentionality.
 When he talks about “a world atomized by our interests” (Tallis 2021, p.
 69) or “the irruption of viewpoint into a universe that has no privileged locations” (Tallis 2017, p.
 422), the impression is of a metaphysical realist who distinguishes the human take on nature from nature itself, considering the latter to self-evidently possess ontological priority.